The Sweet ‘Mother Juice’ for Optimal Immune Support, Radiant Skin, and a Happy Gut

 Reduce Symptoms by 57.6%, Length of Illness by 51.3% and Protection from Getting Sick in the First Place with Elderberry Extract

-The powerful benefits of Sambucus nigra aka Elderberry is well-known, in fact, it has been used for centuries as early as 400 AD.
+The powerful benefits of Sambucus nigra, aka Elderberry, is well-known and have been used for centuries, as early as 400 AD.

-Hippocrates, the father of medicine, referred to Elderberries as his nickname ‘medicine chest’ because of all the support they offered.
+Hippocrates, the father of medicine, referred to Elderberries by his nickname ‘medicine chest’ because of all the support they offered.

 Elder’s first recorded medicinal use is commonly attributed to Rome.
 The Romans would consume meat and grain during the winter because fresh produce was not available during the winter months.